csc-667-spring-2023-roberts/term-project-sl3zt1nhcs-gupeht/README.md

 The project is live on

-Note: I have the free edition of render so to work I have to login and press to run the application.
+Note: I have the free edition of render.
+It will take about 2-4 minutes to render and start application after clicking the link

 https://texas-hold-poker-game.onrender.com